dendemayer/TreSucMs-TCGA/src/doc/_build/html/_sources/index.rst.txt

 ***************************************

-"TreSucMs" a tool to choose, harvest and analyse expression and methylation data of the TCGA-projects for revealing Biomarkers which indicate treatment success predictions.
+"TreSucMs" a tool to choose, harvest and analyse expression and methylation data of the TCGA-projects for revealing Biomarkers which indicate treatment success.

+A final example report file can be inspected here :download:`example report <_static/report.html>`

 Installing from github.com:
 ------------------------------------------